written by

 If you forget when a piece of content is due, or if you want to check in on progress, you can always go back to your content calendar.
 Click on the item of concern and view the due date.
 You can also click through to view the actual content to see if the writer hasn’t gotten started yet.

 Step 6.
-Analyze campaign success (and fill your calendar with content that works)
+Analyze content marketing success (and fill your calendar with content that works)

 With an effective content marketing calendar, you should now have a lot more content being published on a regular basis.